xLPMG/tsunami_lab/docs/source/files/assignments/project.rst

 10. Project Phase
 ###################

-In the project phase we decided to implement a user-friendly Gui.
+In the project phase we decided to implement a user-friendly graphical user interface.
 The aim was to make the usage of our Tsunami solver as easy and interactive as possible.

 *********************